It all starts with a social media post. A light-hearted but intriguing headline.

 That’s the power of affiliate marketing on Buzzfeed.

-The site is most known for their “Listicles”.
-The term may be unfamiliar, it’s likely that you know what it is — content that is part article and part list.
-Think of any articles like “6 Reasons to Go To Aruba” or “The 10 Things You Need For Winter”.
+You likely know what it is.
+The content is part article and part list.
+Think of any articles like “5 of the best moisturizers for oily skin” or “The 10 Things You Need For Winter”.

-And the content strategy has worked pretty well for them, with a global audience over 520 million and 3+ billion content views a month.
+And the content strategy has worked pretty well for them, with a global audience of over 520 million and 3+ billion content views a month.

-But looking beyond being a source of revenue, BuzzFeed cofounder says this is a way to change the entire marketing ecosystem.
+Affiliate links play a significant part in BuzzFeed’s overall strategy.
+7 in 10 users say that Buzzfeed content inspires them to make purchase decisions, and in 2019, BuzzFeed drove more than $425M in directly attributable transactions.
+But looking beyond being a source of revenue, BuzzFeed co-founder says this is a way to change the entire marketing ecosystem.